Gochhi

 Gochhi is a large village in the Jhajjar district and erstwhile Rohtak district of Haryana, India.

-It is predominantly a Jat village, with Ahlawat, Jakhar and Hooda being the most common surnames.
-Other than Jats, people of all castes are living in this village.
+It is predominantly a Hindu village, with Ahlawat, Jakhar and Hooda being the most common surnames.
+Other than Hindus, people of other religions are also living in this village.
 Gocchi is home to the Military Zamindar family.
 Many people (for 5 generations) from the family served in the British and later Indian Army.
 The village is still known for its large number of officers in the Indian army.
 There is a plaque in the village, erected by the British, which speaks of the great contribution made by the people of Gochhi in the World War I.

-Dada Tate Singh Ahlawat founded the village.
-Dada Tate(ताते) Singh Ahlawat was brother of Balbir Singh Ahlawat alias Baru founder of village Varhana, Sheru Singh Ahlawat founder of village Sheriya, Digha Ram Ahlawat founder of village Dighal.
+Dada Tate Singh founded the village.
+Dada Tate(ताते) Singh was brother of Balbir Singh alias Baru founder of village Varhana, Sheru Singh founder of village Sheriya, Digha Ram founder of village Dighal.
 There is a well in this village of Mahabharata times.
 Dada Tate had three sons.
 The eldest of them was Madu(माडू) second trilokan and the youngest was Poban.
 There are two panas of their names as mada pana and poban pana in Gochhi.